Nattapong52/last_minute_study_kit/README.md

 - May make you feel like crying
 - May smell like energy drink and regret

-_This summary was proudly powered by 5 Red Bulls per day and no actual meals._
-_If you're reading this, please eat something.
-Unlike me._

 Disclaimer: caffeine > logic. you’ve been warned.